wp-plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.8.0 =
+* Feature - Take search/location vars from the querystring if set
+* Feature - Option to choose role for registration, and added an 'employer' role.
+* Feature - Support for comma separated keywords when searching
+* Fix - Use add_post_meta when editing a job to maintain featured status
+* Fix - category ordering
+* Fix - searching for keyword + location at the same time
+* Fix - Only show categories select box when they exist
+* Dev - job_manager_application_email_subject filter

 = 1.7.3 =
 * Some changes to file uploads to support custom mime types